MacPaw/CocoaSprings/README.md

 ### SpringConfiguration

 The physics of CocoaSprings components is configured via the `SpringConfiguration` struct.
 It has two properties:
 - `angularFrequency` controls how fast an object moves towards its destination.
 The higher the value, the faster an object moves.
-Default value is `7.5`.
+The default value is `7.5`.
 - `dampingRatio` controls how fast the spring motion decays.
 The lower the value, the less velocity is lost upon each oscillation.
-The value must range from 0 to 1, default is `0.5`.
+The value must range from 0 to 1; the default is `0.5`.

 Set the configuration on any component to adjust its physics:
 ```swift